saurabh73/graph-to-pdf/README.md

 You can configure page setting and orientation using menu option.
 Default behaviour creates pdf images as per screenshot size.
 Use snapshot button to generate pdf.

-# Simple Web Version (Without Angular Framework)
-Simple web version of this app using only Jquery/Bootstrap can be found in *simple-web-version/www* folder.
-This version is without configuration setting for simplicity reasons thus creates pdf as per image size.

-To run this web version on node-server, Run `npm run start-web` command.
-Navigate to `http://localhost:4200/`